What To Plant

 Water

-- Outdoor potted plants dry out quickly, as do hanging baskets and small annuals.
+- Keep in mind - outdoor potted plants dry out quickly, as do hanging baskets and small annuals.

 Garden Guide: Good Water Practice for Established Trees, Shrubs, and Lawns